splunk/splunk-operator/docs/Ingress.md

 ## Example: Configuring Ingress Using NGINX

-For instructions on how to install and configure the NGINX Ingress Controller for your specific infrastructure, please see its
+For instructions on how to install and configure the NGINX Ingress Controller for your specific infrastructure, please see its [GitHub repository](https://github.com/nginxinc/kubernetes-ingress/).
-[GitHub repository](https://github.com/nginxinc/kubernetes-ingress/).

 It is highly recommended that you always use TLS encryption for your Splunk endpoints.
-To do this, you will need to have one or more Kubernetes TLS Secrets for all the hostnames you want to use with Splunk.
+To do this, you will need to have one or more Kubernetes TLS Secrets for all the hostnames you want to use with Splunk deployments.

 If you are using [cert-manager](https://docs.cert-manager.io/en/latest/getting-started/) with [Let’s Encrypt](https://letsencrypt.org/) to manage your TLS